Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 1. Three-Legged Dog Pose (Eka Pada Adho Mukha Svanasana)

-Yoga is the perfect practice for building core strength, and Three-Legged Dog Pose might just be the ideal asana.
+Yoga is the perfect practice for building a better core, and three-legged dog might just be the ideal asana.

-The positioning of the pose means that you’re not only building strength through your core but you’re also on your way to stronger arms.
+The positioning means that you’re not only building power through your abdominals but you’re also on your way to stronger arms.

-Despite being a challenging posture, it has mental health benefits too, with yogis believing it’s a great posture to quiet your mind and reduce stress.
+Despite being a challenging posture, yogis believe it’s a great asana for your mental health.

 Yoga Poses for Strength – Pin It